joaovictor3g/theme-switcher/README.md

 # Theme switcher

+### 💡 Project
 - A project lets you toggle your theme between dark and light.

+### 📱 Techs
+- ReactJs + TypeScript
+- Styled-components
+- Polished